onqtam/headjack/src/organizing_information.md

 <img src="images/Why_I_think_there's_a_one-in-six_chance_of_an_imminent_global_nuclear_war.jpeg">
 </a>

 His thesis is effectively a [Markov chain](https://en.wikipedia.org/wiki/Markov_chain), which he goes on to explain in greater detail with text.
 But his tool to make that graph was probably for simple diagrams - incomparable in terms of capabilities to what we're envisioning here.
-Graph-first thinking is simply not how we think & communicate (yet).
+Graph-first thinking just isn't how we express & communicate (yet).

 But why would we do that?
 What are the benefits?